 How can you apply what you have learned to your own life?

 Vary the level of questions you ask your child.
-If your child is struggling with a question that requires deeper thought or application, check for understanding and retention of the material by asking a simpler question.
+If your child is struggling with a question that requires deeper thought, check for understanding and retention of the material by asking a simpler question.
 Write questions down ahead of time to ensure that you are phrasing the questions well, that they are organized in a logical sequence, and that they encourage your child to use the desired thinking skills.